 Long before the USDA established guidelines for health in this country, Ayurveda was using the Six Taste theory to achieve balanced nutrition.

-This taste is associated with wasabi (horseradish), chilis, ginger, garlic, onions, mustard greens, radish, turnip, and many heating spices like black pepper, mustard seeds, cayenne pepper, cloves and paprika, all which breaks down carbohydrates, proteins and fats.
+This taste is associated with wasabi (horseradish), chilis, ginger, garlic, onions, mustard greens, radish, turnip, and many heating spices like black pepper, mustard seeds, cayenne pepper, cloves, and paprika, all of which break down carbohydrates, proteins, and fats.

-Its light and dry qualities will aggravate Pitta and Vata but can bring balance to the wet and heavy Kapha by eliminating ama (digestive slug) and mucus, clearing the sinuses, breaking up clots, and supporting the elimination of excess fat.
+Its light and dry qualities may aggravate Pitta and Vata, but it brings a sense of balance to the wet and heavy Kapha by eliminating ama (digestive slug) and mucus, clearing the sinuses, breaking up clots, and supporting the elimination of excess fat.

-The exceptions to the rule are raw onions and garlic, which are very heating, but their energetics become cooler when they are cooked.
-Also, it is important to note that dry ginger is very aggravating for Pitta and Vata because of its heat, lightness, and dryness, but fresh ginger is balancing for all three doshas.
+The exceptions to the rule are raw onions and garlic, which are very heating, but their energies become cooler when they are cooked.
+Also, dry ginger aggravates Pitta and Vata because of its heat, lightness, and dryness, but fresh ginger is balanced for all three doshas.

 Pungent Ayurvedic Facts: